yiotro/antiyoy_hd/README.md

 2. Make sure that you can compile and run it.
 3. Swap core and assets with ones provided here.

 Some essential files are missing from the repository (like android manifest or gradle files).
-You are supposed to already have some experience with libGDX then it should not be a problem.
+You are supposed to already have some basic experience with libGDX then it should not be a problem.

 If you have any questions about this project (how to set it up/why it doesn't compile/why it crashes on startup) then email me at yiotro93@gmail.com, I'll help you.